Maker Toolkit World Maker Faire New York 2018

 IMPORTANT CHECK IN INFORMATION

-Experience the Maker Check-in process from Bay Area 2016 and get good tips for a successful event from the Maker Faire crew.
-Updated with New York dates and times!!
+Experience the Maker Check in process for good tips for a successful event from the Maker Faire crew.

 BEFORE YOU ARRIVE ONSITE

 - Obtain Maker Entry Passes and tickets in advance through Eventbrite by following the instructions here.

 MAKER SERVICE CENTER HOURS + CHECK-IN STATION:The Maker Service Center is a resource center with knowledgeable staff to help Makers with questions.
 It will be located at the 111th Street main entrance.
 It is not where Makers check in.
 Use your Entry Passes to get in at the gate then check in with your Area Manager, as described above.

 - Friday, September 21: 9:00 am – 7:00 pm